Conrad Letzkau: The city and the Polish–Lithuanian–Teutonic War

 The funds obtained from the sale of Gotland were used by the Knights to arm themselves in the war against Poland-Lithuania which soon broke out.
-A 300-person regiment from Danzig, including Conrad, took part in the Battle of Grunwald, fighting on the side of the Knights.
-The komtur leading the regiment, Johann von Schönfeld escaped from the battle field while most of the three hundred regular soldiers, composed mostly of Danzig's burghers and ordinary citizens were taken captive by the Poles and Lithuanians.
-However, the Polish king, Jogaila, aware that the Danzigers had already been dissatisfied with the Order's rule, set all of them free, hoping to win goodwill among them for the future.
+A 300-person regiment from Danzig, including Letzkau, took part in the Battle of Grunwald, fighting on the side of the Knights.
+The komtur leading the regiment, Johann von Schönfeld, escaped from the battlefield while most of the three hundred regular soldiers, composed mostly of Danzig's burghers and ordinary citizens, were taken captive by the Poles and Lithuanians.
+However, the Polish king, Jogaila, aware that the Danzigers had already been dissatisfied with the Order's rule, set all of them free, hoping to secure goodwill among them for the future.